 What began as an operation in the county seat for Lincoln County has expanded into the county seats of Whitman and Adams counties as well as other locations throughout the area.
-We pride ourselves on our history and our association with attorneys such as Milt Sackmann of Ritzville, Laurence Libsack of Odessa and Don Sheahan of Rosalia.
+We pride ourselves on our history and our association with attorneys such as Milt Sackmann of Ritzville, Laurence Libsack of Odessa, Don Sheahan of Rosalia and Gary Libey of Colfax.
 We continue to strive to follow their lead when it comes to putting our client’s needs first and foremost.

 Our practice areas have remained similar to what we started with in the 1930’s and have expanded into current areas such as wind energy, water law, and elder law just to name a few.

 Carpenter, McGuire, and DeWulf, P.S. has established this Internet site as a service to the Internet community and to provide information about our firm, attorneys and areas of practice.
 It is not intended to provide legal advice or counseling to the user and is subject to change without notice.